dhasenfratz/hRouting_Android/README.md

 Repository Layout
 ------------
-* `/hRouting_Android/AppStorePics` Images used in the app store for iPhone 4, iPhone 5/5s, iPhone 6, iPhone 6p, and iPad Retina
+* `/hRouting_Android/AppStorePics` Images used in the Google Play Store

 * `/hRouting_Android/app` Implementation of the Android application